 If any aspect of play is required for you to achieve sexual arousal or orgasm, it may be a fetish rather than a kink.
 Fetishes are perfectly healthy, as long as everyone involved has given consent.

 BDSM stands for "Bondage Domination Sadism Masochism" and can best be described as a combination of kinks.
-‘Bondage’ is the easiest to understand and involved being restrained in one way or another.
-‘Domination’, often used interchangeable with the word ’Discipline’ involves the ‘submissive’ used interchangeable with the word ’Discipline’ involves the ‘submissive’ obeying the Dominant partner.
+‘Bondage’ is the easiest to understand and involves being restrained in one way or another.
+‘Domination’, often used interchangeably with the word ’Discipline’ involves the ‘submissive’ obeying the Dominant partner.

 ‘Sadism’ refers to the Marquis de Sade who wrote sexually explicit novels in the 18th century and involves inflicting pain on another for sexual gratification.